 Online Bible Commentary

-2 Corinthians 5:16 So from now on we regard no one from a worldly point of view.
-Though we once regarded Christ in this way, we do so no longer.
-17 Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
-18 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: 19 that God was reconciling the world to himself in Christ, not counting people’s sins against them.
-And he has committed to us the message of reconciliation.
-20 We are therefore Christ’s ambassadors, as though God were making his appeal through us.
-We implore you on Christ’s behalf: Be reconciled to God.
-21 God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.
-(NIV)
+2 Corinthians 5:16 Therefore, from now on, we regard no one according to the flesh.
+Even though we have known Christ according to the flesh, yet now we know Him thus no longer.
+17 Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.
+18 Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation, 19 that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.
+20 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ's behalf, be reconciled to God.
+21 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.
+(NKJV)

 When we become a Christian, we are "reconciled" (v.
 18) to God.
 Until then, we are separated from God; we are still condemned for our sin.
 But when we are reconciled to Him, our sins are not counted against us (v.
 19).

 The Holy Spirit then makes us a new creation.
 He no longer wants us to see the world as others do.
 He wants us to change.
 He wants us to see the world as God does.
 But He needs us to yield to Him.
 He needs our cooperation.
 When we yield to Him, He changes our priorities.
 He changes what we want to do.

 We then study the Bible so that we know God, know what to obey, and know what sin is.
 We are saddened when we do not obey, or we see others not obey, just as is God.